-These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes).
+These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.
 See all Least Biased Sources.

 Factual Reporting: HIGH

-Reporters without Borders (RSF) has ranked the Philippines among the one of the worst-ranked countries for 2017 at 127th place out of 180 countries and indicates that “Philippines continues to be one of the most dangerous countries for the media.
+Reporters without Borders (RSF) has ranked the Philippines among one of the worst-ranked countries for 2020 at 136th place out of 180 countries and indicates that “The Philippines continues to be one of the most dangerous countries for the media.
 Private militias, often hired by local politicians, silence journalists with complete impunity.”

-In review, on national news ABS-CBN utilizes neutral or minimally biased language both on headlines and articles, however they tend to use large quotes instead of linking the source.
+In review, on national news ABS-CBN utilizes neutral or minimally biased language both on headlines and articles; however, they tend to use large quotes instead of linking the source.
 International news coverage is syndicated directly from AFP and Reuters, which we rate as least biased.

 Failed Fact Checks